cabintech/FXCoreMP/doc/toon.md

 TOON statements.
 By default TOON translation is run as the last step of the macro processor, but it can also be run as a stand alone tool.

-We found that re-formatting our existing FXCode into TOON statements has improved our ability to modify, maintain, and develop new code features with fewer errors and less time consulting the FXCore instruction set documentation.
+We found that re-formatting our existing FXCore assembly code into TOON statements has improved our ability to modify, maintain, and develop new code features with fewer errors and less time consulting the FXCore instruction set documentation.
 Data movement and code